BrandonTang89/scalalox/README.md

 - Added multi-line comment support.
 - Added ternary operator.
   - `a ? b : c` evaluates `a`, `b` and `c`.
 Returns `b` if `a` is truthy else `c`.
-  - Higher precedence than equality (`==` and `!-`)
+  - Higher precedence than equality (`==` and `!-`).
-  - Right associative
+  - Right associative.
 - Added comma operator.
   - `a,b,c` evaluates `a`, `b` and `c`.
 Returns the value of `c`.
-  - Higher precedence than ternary operator
+  - Higher precedence than ternary operator.
 - Added custom errors for binary operators without left operand.
-- Added error on using variables without initialisation
+- Added error on using variables without initialisation.
-- Added support for printing expressions from the REPL
+- Added support for printing expressions from the REPL.
+- Added continue and break statements for usage within loops.